-Boulder city hired Design Concepts to bring a grand vision into reality for this controversial and high profile area.
-We listened to the community, presented options, to them and the Open Space Board and City Council, and helped the groups work through all issues to resolution.
-The plans we produced plans were made available to several user groups, and the City Council ultimately selected a plan that included only hiking with dogs off-leash, which we designed and were received with delight.
+Boulder city hired Design Concepts to bring a grand vision into reality for this controversial and high-profile area.
+We listened to the community, presented options to them and the Open Space Board and City Council, and helped the groups work through all issues to resolution.
+The plans we produced were made available to several user groups.
+The City Council ultimately selected a plan that included only hiking with dogs off-leash, which we designed and which was received with delight.

 The final trail consists of a three-mile loop trail and a 1.5-mile linear trail, both accessible by walking from downtown Boulder.